 Logically, if the recorded route fits the route followed, the final result will be quite faithful, if the clock has continuous signal jumps it will alter both the rhythm and the distance covered.
 That's why I focus on analyzing the graphics, because that's what allows us to see if the clock is performing the calculations correctly or not.

-The section I highlight below is not too complicated, it is not a forest area but a low brush area.
-In this case the Suunto 5 graphics are a bit "unstable", instead of wearing the watch on my wrist I was carrying it in my hydration bag, turning around sometimes and losing the visibility of the antenna to the sky.
+The section I highlight below is not excessively complicated, it is not a forest area but a low scrubland area.
+In this case the graphs of the Suunto 5 are a bit "unstable", instead of wearing the watch on the wrist I was wearing it in the hydration pack, turning at times and losing the visibility of the antenna to the sky.

 As for the Polar Ignite, it is generally decent, but little else.
 You can see that it is the one that deviates the most from the route constantly.